Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Experimental Validation

-\subsection{QD experiments}
+\subsection{QD Experiments}

 We ran our experiments on four kitchen layouts (\sref{sec:domain}) with two conditions - with and without communication.
 We tested the following two algorithms for their effectiveness in generating a population of diverse agents, each given a budget of 100 prompt evaluations.
-To account for stochasticity, each evaluation output the median objective and measures over four repetitions of a 500-timestep gameplay episode, where the agent interacted with the environment to complete tasks.